MixMashNet: An R Package for Single and Multilayer Networks: Usage

 As shown in Figure~\ref{fig:fit2_centrality}B, \code{PLT} has the highest bridge strength, followed by \code{BUN}, suggesting that these markers may serve as key connectors between communities.
 Conversely, nodes such as \code{GLU} and \code{CREA} show low bridge centrality, indicating weaker cross-community influence.

 When investigating bridging nodes, a natural question is which communities are most strongly connected to a given node, excluding its own.
-The function \code{find_bridge_communities()} reports, for each bridge metric, both the overall node value and the contribution of each community.
-For example:
+To address this, we use the \code{find_bridge_communities()} function.
+In particular:

 \begin{Code} R> bridge <- find_bridge_communities(fit2, "PLT") R> print(bridge, statistic = "bridge_strength")